lderkzen/hou-units/docs/Use Cases/Template.md

 What are the possible successful and unseccessful results of this use case?

 ### Use Case Description
-List the actions the actor performs, and the responses of the system.
+List of the possible actions the actor performs, and the termination outcomes, including references to mandatory and optional input and output data.

 ### Input Summary
+#### Mandatory
+What mandatory data input must the actor provide?
+Numbering like `IN10`, `IN20`, `IN30`, etc., leaving space in between to add additional data inputs afterwards.

+#### Optional
-What data input does the actor provide?
-What is mandatory, what is optional?
+What optional data input can the actor provide?
+Numbering like `IN40`, `IN50`, etc., continuing after the mandatory numbering, leaving space in between to add additional data inputs afterwards.

 ### Output Summary
+#### Mandatory
-What data output does the system provide?
+What data output will the system always provide?
+Numbering like `OUT10`, `OUT20`, `OUT30`, etc., leaving space in between to add additional data outputs afterwards.

+#### Optional
+What additional data output can the system provide, that won't be provided always?
+Numbering like `OUT40`, `OUT50`, etc., continuing after the mandatory numbering, leaving space in between to add additional data outputs afterwards.

 ### Notes
 Any additional notes to the use case.